Brindusa22/get-a-pet/README.md

    * The Navigation Bar is present on all the pages to help the user navigate easily.
 The links have a bottom border when hovered over to give the user a visual hint.

    * The Navigation Bar is fully responsive.
 It changes its layout according to the size of the device.
 On medium screens the navigation links go under the logo moving together at the center of the page.
 On smaller screens the navigation links collaps into a burger button.
-When clicked, it displays the navigation links that stack on top of each other on a semi-trasparent background that has a seethrough effect and alowes the user to still see the general layout of the page:
+When clicked, it displays the navigation links that stack on top of each other on a semi-trasparent background that has a seethrough effect and allows the user to still see the general layout of the page:

       ![Navigation links for tablet](assets/readme_images/navbar_tablet.png)
       ![Navigation links for mobile](assets/readme_images/navbar_mobile.png)